 My journal article is not as sensational as Julie Hare’s report (9 March) suggests.
 The HES headline appears to quote me directly: Funding claims rely on data ‘misuse’.
 The article did not use this term.
 Nor did it say that vice-chancellors or Universities Australia, in relying on advice to inform the advocacy that their leadership often entails, knowingly cite flawed OECD figures.
 The paper examines how hard it is to compare the way we finance our university sector with other approaches elsewhere.
 In our public debate, OECD comparisons often misconstrue the significance of a particular set of statistics.
 From this, flawed claims often follow about how poorly funded our universities must be … the common denominator for “second last” status is GDP.
 For years, Australian GDP growth has outpaced the OECD’s.
 Since the financial crisis began in 2008, the growth gap has widened.
 From 2000 to 2014, Australian GDP grew by 50%.
 But in Greece, Italy and Portugal it grew 1% or less; in Denmark, 8%; Germany, 15%; and France, 16%.
 The OECD average was 26%.
 GDP disparities this large alter the basis on which our apparent decline in public spending has been tracked year by year, against an assumed but elusive OECD “norm” …

-But at The Australian Hare didn’t want to print my response.
+But at The Australian, Hare didn’t want to print my response.
+(To do so would have shown that the headline misquoted the paper.)
+Getting no response, I followed up.

 From: Geoff Sharrock